 Your computer may allow other users to access files and folders on your computer and devices connected to your computer through file sharing.
-This ability to share files can be used to infect your computer with a virus or worm.
-By default, Windows XP allows for sharing.
-To check if your hard drives are shared go to "My Computer" and look at your hard drive icons.
-If any of them have an icon with a hand holding it the drive is shared.
+This ability to share files can be used to infect your computer with a virus or compromise your identity.

 Please keep in mind that when downloading any type of software, download from a credible source.
-For example, if you choose to download an anti virus software, download from the company's website or a credible third-party download site like Download.com.
+For example, if you choose to download an anti virus software, download from the company's website.
 Downloading software from a non-credible source may potentially infect your computer with viruses and may make your computer vulnerable to security threats.

 Back Up Your Data